garagehive/garagehive.github.io/about.md

-#About GH
-This is the info about GarageHive
+---
+layout: default
+title: About
+---
+# About page

+This page tells you a little bit about me.